Odin in Norse Mythology: Origin Story, Meaning and Symbols

 Odin’s worship primarily peaked during the 8th and 9th century AD.
 He was worshiped for a plethora of reasons, many of which are contradictory in nature.
 For example, he was often the preferred patron god of royalty, prestige, honor and nobility.
-However, he was also known for his somewhat trickery and shape shifting abilities, more or less like his adopted son, Loki (the god of trickery and deceit).
+However, he was also known for his somewhat trickery and shape shifting abilities, more or less like his blood brother, Loki, the god of trickery and deceit.

 In some myths, he has been described as a serial womanizer.
 This feature of his can be seen in other pantheons across different societies, where the chief god or deity engages in several affairs with goddesses and mortals.
-Notable mentions can be made of Zeus (in ancient Greek pantheon) and Amun-Ra (in Egyptian mythology).
+Notable mentions can be made of Zeus (in ancient Greek pantheon), Jupiter (in the ancient Roman pantheon) and Amun-Ra (in Egyptian mythology).